 Similar to tights: legless leotards on superheroines.
 Save for characters whose design are specifically intended as a call-back to traditional superhero outfits, vary rarely do new female superheroes wear leg-baring outfits due to how impractical and uncomfortable that actually would be, at the very least without some form of Lampshade Hanging.
 However, older superheroines tend to keep the look since its so iconic to them, with Wonder Woman being the most notable example.
 While some AUs give her pants, she generally keeps the bathing-suit look since its so iconic.

 In Spirou and Fantasio, Spirou wore a ridiculous old-fashioned bellhop uniform for decades, even though it had been a long time since he actually worked as a bellhop.
-Modern version of the comic tend to avert, justify or lampshade this, though: for example, in the Le Petit Spirou strip comic we find out that Spirou already wore a bellhop uniform when he was a small child, and his mom, dad, and grandpa wear it too, though the reason for this family tradition is never really explained.
+Modern version of the comic tend to avert, justify or lampshade this, though: for example, in the Le Petit Spirou strip comic we find out that Spirou already wore a bellhop uniform when he was a small child, and his mom, dad, and grandpa wear it too, and even his teddy bear and fish, though the reason for this family tradition is never really explained.

 A superhero created today using a costume-themed vehicle and gadgets would come off as lame and ridiculous except for a parody.
 Batman, however, is one of the few remaining superheroes that retains costume-themed vehicles and equipment due to him using them since near his beginning.
 There have been attempts to make the Batmoblies less gimmicky, such as the seventies' ones being Batman-colored stock muscle cars and the Tumbler from The Dark Knight Saga, but even these retain some bat themes to them.